 Assignments are due at the beginning of the class on the due date listed.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.
+The penalty for late assignments is a loss of 5% per day.

-Missed Exams/Quizzes etc.
+Missed Exams/Quizzes/Performances